WW92030-STORAGE/NEURAL/README.md

 # NEURAL
 Neural Networks and Matrices in C++

-- TODO - Reimplementation using Eigen
+- TODO - Use Eigen to do backpropagation.